Skip to Content

 Saugeen Ward Councillor Dave Myette

-Councillor Dave Myette moved to Saugeen Shores from Mississauga in 1997 to work at the former Ontario Hydro Bruce Nuclear Power Development, now known as Bruce Power.
+Dave Myette moved to Saugeen Shores from Mississauga in 1997 to work at the former Ontario Hydro Bruce Nuclear Power Development, now known as Bruce Power.
 The Myette family moved onto an eight-acre farm just south of Port Elgin where they keep goats, dogs, cats and chickens.
-Dave is married to Melinda and they have three adult and loving daughters, Renee, Sydney and Simonne.
+Dave is married to Melinda and they have three daughters, Renee, Sydney and Simonne.

 Dave worked for Ontario Hydro/OPG/Bruce Power starting in 1982, and retiring in January 2015 as an Operations Specialist.